-In Thinking, Fast and Slow, Daniel Kahneman, a Nobel Prize-winning psychologist, wrote about the innate human disposition to overlook objective statistics, and to consequently cave in to subjective biases.
-In a table labeled the “fourfold pattern,” he illustrates the odd phenomenon of how high probability scenarios that are coupled with potentially significant losses elicit risk seeking behavior in people.
+In Thinking, Fast and Slow, Daniel Kahneman, a Nobel Prize-winning psychologist, wrote about the innate human disposition to overlook objective statistics and to consequently cave into subjective biases.
+In a table labelled the “fourfold pattern,” he illustrates the odd phenomenon of how high probability scenarios that are coupled with potentially significant losses elicit risk-seeking behaviour in people.
 Faced with a 95% chance of losing $10,000, or a 100% chance of losing $9,000, most people would opt for the former.
 This should strike any person informed in statistics as absurd.
 Yet, for various reasons, in a “lesser evil” situation like this most human beings tend to choose the “greater evil.”
 It’s as if Kahneman was trying to describe the dilemma that businesses face at the dawn of exacerbating climate change, a scenario in which loss is inevitable.
 When the adoption of a sustainable business model is highly costly on the short run, and the stout adherence to the status quo seems only costly on the long run, then which side of the fork do you take in the road?
 Those who wish to outwit their innate biases put their money on the former.

 Image Credit: Aditya Birla